-The Office of Information Technology ensures that each computer is in working condition prior to distribution.
-That said, the OIT does not provide any technical support to individually owned computers, including those allocated by the SMART Initiative.
+The Information Technology ensures that each computer is in working condition prior to distribution.
+That said, IT does not provide any technical support to individually owned computers, including those allocated by the SMART Initiative.

 Download and complete the 2014-2015 SMART application form with required signature.
 Applications submitted by September 30th will have first consideration, but applications may be submitted throughout the semester.

 Turn in this signed form to the Office of Student Life

 Fax this signed form to: (203) 392-8963, or mail this signed form to: